johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   > Shouldn't forget each moment to ask: "Is this one of the unnecessary things?"

   > Should kill both unnecessary thought and actions; unnecessary thoughts lead to unnecessary actions.

+- Skillful speech
+   > Is it Moral ?

+   > Is it Useful ?

+   > Is it Productive ?

 # Don't Lie!
 (Evil only possible through lies)